wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 4
 ```

-We rather persist our code into file.
-The `Main.hs` Haskell module has this code:
+We rather persist our code into files.
+The `Main.hs` Haskell module has the following code:

 ```haskell
 main = print (fac 20)